nologos/get-youtube-transcript/README.md

 # Get Youtube Transcript

-Youtube web scraper to get transcript from for video ID or video URL
+Scrapes Youtube to get transcript info by using video ID or video URL

 ## example
 ```python